brimdata/zed/zng/docs/zeek-compat.md

 when the `enum` type is output in a Zeek log, the log does not communicate any such set of "allowed" values as they were originally defined.
-Therefore, when `zq` reads a Zeek `enum` into ZNG, it defines a [type alias](spec.md#412-type-alias) called `zenum` to use for such a field, ultimately treating the value as if it were of the ZNG `string` type.
+Therefore, when `zq` reads a Zeek `enum` into ZNG, it defines a [type alias](spec.md#3117-alias-typedef) called `zenum` to use for such a field, ultimately treating the value as if it were of the ZNG `string` type.
 The use of the alias maintains the history of the field having originally been read in from a Zeek `enum` field.
 This allows `zq` to restore the Zeek `enum` type if/when the field may be later output again in Zeek log format.
 However, when working with the value in ZQL, only `string`-type operations will be possible.

-As explained in the [alpha notice in the ZNG specification](spec.md#note-this-specification-is-alpha-and-a-work-in-progress), a true
-ZNG `enum` type with predefined values has not yet been defined in the spec nor implemented in `zq`.
+As explained in the [beta notice in the ZNG specification](spec.md#note-this-specification-is-in-beta-development), a true ZNG `enum` type with predefined values has not yet been defined in the spec nor implemented in `zq`.
 Once available in ZNG, Zeek could potentially offer direct log output in ZNG format that communicates the full definition of